NithinKalidas/Appian/Integrations and Web API.md

 ## 21. Minimun level of Permission to execute web API?

-## 22.What is http and its methods?
+## 22. What is http and its methods?

 ## 23. Can we use get method to execute smart service?